Natural Remedies for Managing Winter Arthritis Pain

 Regular massage that involves moderate pressure, including self-massage, should help relieve arthritis pain and ease tension.
 Massages can help reduce pain and inflammation by relaxing the muscles around the joints and helping to increase blood flow to them.
 Getting regular massage has also shown to help increase range of motion and reduce stiffness, therefore improving quality of living.

 Using a targeted massage oil like this Arnica Massage Oil is effective in the treatment of muscle pains, stiffness, inflammation and bruising.
 Apply a thin layer after bath or before bed to the entire body or areas that need some special care!
 Massage slowly into affected areas.
-You can also locally apply a CBD Topical Salve or Magnesium Spray to specific areas of pain.
+You can also locally apply a CBD Topical Salve to specific areas of pain.

 Adding certain supplements to your daily routine can greatly reduce the risk of developing any joint problems.
 Additionally, if you already suffer from arthritis, including these supplements can help reduce your symptoms drastically and naturally, without turning to prescription drugs: